 Risk Approved solution Person Responsible and deadline for completion Approved by Sensitive data are collected on thousands of service users for the audit.
 Pseudonymous versions of the datasets are copied across software files retained for long-term statistical analysis Pseudonymous datasets are stored on secure SharePoint with restricted access.
 Policy is to review retention of datasets annually.
 After being held for 5 years, pseudonymous data will be made anonymous by deletion of unique patient identifiers.
-Head of IT - completed NCAP Programme manager - completed and ongoing Alan Quirk, Head of Audits and Research Sensitive data held on third party servers (SNAP Surveys) Only RCPsych staff have access to the data on SNAP.
-The NCAP team will request data are deleted from SNAP servers once no longer required.
-Contract is in place with SNAP, who hold appropriate security credentials.
-NCAP Programme Manager - completed and ongoing Head of IT - completed Alan Quirk, Head of Audits and Research
+Head of IT - completed NCAP Programme manager - completed and ongoing Dr Alan Quirk, Head of Clinical Audit and Research Sensitive data held on third party servers (Net Solving Ltd) Only RCPsych staff have access to the raw data on Net Solving Ltd. Teams will have access to their own pseudonymous data using a secure username and password.
+All other data available to teams will be aggregated.
+The NCAP team will request data are NCAP Programme Manager - completed and ongoing Head of IT - completed Dr Alan Quirk, Head of Clinical Audit and Research deleted from Net Solving Ltd servers once no longer required.
+Contract is in place with Net Solving Ltd, who hold appropriate security credentials.
+Datasets shared by email All shared datasets are password protected.
+NCAP team - completed and ongoing Dr Alan Quirk, Head of Clinical Audit and Research Laptop containing pseudonymous data that is lost or stolen Only RCPsych approved laptops are used with appropriate security protections.
+Head of IT - completed and ongoing Dr Alan Quirk, Head of Clinical Audit and Research The wrong datasets are shared with members, containing data on service users from other organisations All shared datasets are password protected, with a unique password per service.
+Passwords are not sent with datasets.
+Emails containing datasets are cross checked by another member of the NCAP team.
+NCAP Programme Manager - completed and ongoing Dr Alan Quirk, Head of Clinical Audit and Research Pseudonymous data (electronic) accessed by unauthorised staff at RCPsych Pseudonymous datasets are stored on secure SharePoint with restricted access to project folders.
+Computer/laptop terminals timeout and require password access.
+Head of IT - completed Dr Alan Quirk, Head of Clinical Audit and Research

-All shared

-Datasets shared datasets are NCAP team - Alan Quirk, Head of Audits

-by email password completed and ongoing and Research

-protected.
-011901119 and rescuren

-Laptop Only RCPsych approved

-containing laptops are used Head of IT - Alan Quirk,

-pseudonymous with appropriate completed and Head of Audits

-data that is lost or stolen security ongoing and Research

-or stoler protections.

-All shared

-datasets are password

-protected, with a

-unique password

-The wrong per service.

-datasets are NCAP

-shared with Passwords are Programme Alan Quirk,

-members, containing data not sent with datasets.
-Manager - Head of Audits

-on service users datasets. completed and and Research

-from other Emails ongoing

-organisations containing

-datasets are

-cross checked by another member

-of the NCAP

-team.

-Pseudonymous

-datasets are

-Pseudonymous stored on secure SharePoint with

-data (electronic) accessed by restricted access Head of IT - Alan Quirk,

-unauthorised to project folders. completed Head of Audits

-staff at RCPsych Computer/laptop and Research.

-terminals time-

-out and require

-password access.